 - How and when do I get my contract? top

 We know that it can feel like you're waiting forever to even have a contract to sign but we don't want to trap anyone in a contract before we're able to provide them with service.
-The goal is to be able to connect a home within a few months of the contract being signed so it's important that we don't open zones up for contract signing before we are able to do this.
+The goal is to be able to connect a home within a few months of the member agreement form being signed so it's important that we don't open zones up for signing before we are able to do this.
 Your contract will be delivered using the email address that you used when you pre-registered.
 Only those who are pre-registered will receive contracts so it is important to do so!

 - Once I sign my contract, how long before I am connected? top